-- Limited anticipated number of open positions in this plan year, particularly faculty positions do to fluctuating enrollment. - Limited outreach due to unanticipated budget deficiencies.
-This will limit our outreach and effectiveness of recruitment efforts. - Unwillingness of employees to self-identify, including individuals with disabilities.
-This will affect the representation of employees in this protected group. - Competition with other colleges and universities within the Minneapolis/St. Paul metro region for candidates.
+- Unanticipated turnover in both Human Resources and Equity and Inclusion - Limited outreach due to turnover in staffing.
+This will limit our outreach and the effectiveness of recruitment efforts. - Concerns from prospective candidates around implicit biases that discourage them from self-identifying as individuals with disabilities and/or racial/ethnic minorities.
+This will affect the representation of employees in these protected groups. - Competition with other colleges and universities within the Minneapolis/St. Paul metro region for candidates.